SgtCoDFish/PlayPG/README.md

 Each server should run functionally on a Raspberry Pi 2 for a small number of players, meaning that testing and early deployment is very cheap.
 Each type of server also supports IPv4 and IPv6 as standard.

-Setup should be as simple as installing dependencies, running:
+Setup should be as simple as installing dependencies, checking out the submodules (`git submodule --init --recursive`) running:

 ```
 mkdir build && cd build